seung-lab/cloud-volume/README.md

           cloudvolume.exceptions.AlignmentError is thrown for non-aligned writes.

           https://github.com/seung-lab/cloud-volume/wiki/Advanced-Topic:-Non-Aligned-Writes

+*      overwrite_partial_chunks: (bool) When True with non_aligned_writes=True,
+          shell chunks are created filled with background_color instead of being downloaded.
+Unsafe without careful design, and should only be used when no chunks are written to more than once.
+Requires non_aligned_writes=True.
+          Defaults to False.

       parallel (int: 1, bool): Number of extra processes to launch, 1 means only use the main process.
 If parallel is True use the number of CPUs